Project Structure

 gencow env list # → cloud env vars

-gencow env push # Push all .env vars to cloudSecurity:
+gencow env push # Push local .env vars to cloudSecurity:

 Next Steps